Rangers vs. Blue Jays Player Props Betting Odds

 Discover More About This Game

-- Chris Bassitt (14-7) will take to the mound for the Blue Jays and make his 30th start of the season.
+- The Rangers' Max Scherzer (12-6) will make his 27th start of the season.

-- Bassitt will look to finish five or more innings for the 11th start in a row.
+- Scherzer has 21 starts of five or more innings this season in 26 chances.
+He averages 5.7 innings per outing.

-- In 29 appearances this season, he has finished eight without allowing an earned run.
+- He has finished six appearances without allowing an earned run in 26 chances this season.

 |Opponent